newtheatre/history-project/_shows/06_07/stars_in_their_eyes_fundraiser_.md

 ---
-title: "Stars in their eyes (Fundraiser)"
+title: "Stars in Their Eyes (Fundraiser)"
 playwright:
 period: Spring
 season: In House